Adi Godrej

-Adi Burjorji Godrej (born 3 April 1942) is an Indian billionaire businessman and head of the Godrej family, chairman of the Godrej Group.
-As of March 2025, he has a net worth of US$4 billion.
+Adi Burjorji Godrej (born 3 April 1942) is an Indian Parsi billionaire businessman and head of the Godrej family, chairman of the Godrej Group.
+As of November 2025, he has an estimated net worth of US$4 billion.

-In October 2024, Adi and Nadir Godrej were ranked 21st on Forbes list of India’s 100 richest tycoons, with a net worth of $11.2 billion.

 Early life

 Godrej completed his schooling at St. Xavier's High School and then St. Xavier's College, Mumbai for two years.
 He earned an undergraduate degree from HL College and an MBA from the MIT Sloan School of Management, where he was a member of the Pi Lambda Phi fraternity and a member of Tau Beta Pi.

 Career

 After his return to India, he joined the family business.
 He modernized the management structure, implemented process improvements and improved the company during the License Raj.
 He heads the group alongside his brother, managing director of Godrej Industries and chairman of Godrej Agrovet, Nadir Godrej, and his cousin, Godrej & Boyce managing director and chairman, Jamshyd Godrej.

-In 2021 he announced his plans to step down as chairman of Godrej Industries, the holding company of the Godrej Group.
+In 2021, he announced plans to step down as chairman of Godrej Industries, the holding company of the Godrej Group.
 He would continue as chairman of the Godrej Group and chairman emeritus of GIL.

-Godrej Consumer Products has grown into a strong emerging market FMCG player based on a 3X3 approach to international expansion — building a presence in three emerging markets (Asia, Africa, Latin America) across three categories (home care, personal wash, and hair care).